 Vyvanse is a prescription medication used to treat attention deficit hyperactivity disorder (ADHD).
 Treatment for ADHD also generally involves behavioral therapies.

-In January of 2015, Vyvanse became the first medication approved by the U.S. Food and Drug Administration for the treatment of binge-eating disorder in adults.
+In January of 2015, Vyvanse became the first medication approved by the

 The Effects of Vyvanse on the Body

 Vyvanse is the brand name for lisdexamfetamine dimesylate.
 It is a long lasting nervous system stimulant that belongs to the class of drugs known as amphetamines.
 This drug is a federally controlled substance, which means it has the potential for abuse or dependence.

 Vyvanse hasn't been tested in children under age 6 who have ADHD, or in children under age 18 with binge-eating disorder.
 It is not approved for use as a weight loss drug or to treat obesity.

 Before using Vyvanse, tell your doctor if you have any pre-existing health conditions or if you take any other medications.
 Be sure to tell your doctor if you experience side effects.
 It is illegal and dangerous to share your prescription with someone else.

 Vyvanse works by altering the balance of chemicals in your brain and increasing norepinephrine and dopamine levels.
 Norepinephrine is a stimulant and dopamine is a naturally occurring substance that affects pleasure and reward.